Falkenberg Alt Lonnewitz Airbase

 Location of airfield

-Luftwaffe airfield (Alt-Lönnewitz)
+Luftwaffe airfield (Alt-Lönnewitz).

-Usage during the Cold War
+During the Cold War

 Soviet fighter base until 1992.